 The fountain is another highlight of the monastery complex.
 A three-bowl fountain, the fresh water comes from the mountain springs close by.
 The Fountain House was used for cleaning and washing and stands as a visual icon of the monastery.

 Today, the monastery is used as a concert venue – perfect for harnessing the unique acoustics of the complex.
 It was also transformed into a Protestant boarding school in the 16th century; though the school has undergone much transformation over the years, it still welcomes students to this day.
 Notable alumni include influential writers and scientists such as Johannes Kepler, Herman Hess and Friedrich Hölderlin.
 Today, the complex is also home to a classical language school.

-Reichenau Island rises from the waters of picture-perfect Lake Constance in south Germany.
+Reichenau Island rises from the waters of picture-perfect Lake Constance Dropdown content in south Germany.
 It was granted World Heritage Site status in 2000.
 At 4.5km long and 1.5km wide, Reichenau is the biggest, and most popular, island in Lake Constance.
 There are three village districts on the island – Mittelzell, Niederzell and Oberzell.

 Founded in 724, the Monastic Island of Reichenau is home to three Romanesque churches dating back to the 9th–11th centuries.
 The three churches are excellent examples of Ottonian, Carolingian and Salian architecture; they attest to the importance of the former Benedictine abbey that was found on the island.
 The Benedictine monastery was an incredible hub of artistry, with grand wall paintings and dazzling illuminations.